k1l0b1t/k1l0b1t/README.md

 You can e-mail me on `vincent@vincentlammens.be`

+## 💬 You can ask me stuff about

+- Linux
+- Old computers
+- The Psion series 3
+- My projects

 ## 🔭 What I'm working on

 I'm working on 2 projects at the moment: [Monitor](https://github.com/k1l0b1t/monitor/) and a program to manage websites with a bit more ease.